 The good news is that Fraud teams can use Joker’s Stash to understand what card data is made available and when.
 As a result, they’re able to determine the common point of purchase of affected cards.
 A report by Flashpoint, a business risk intelligence specialist, published an analysis that explains how this is the most reliable method of identifying the source of a breach.

 All of this to say that POS data breaches are a problem for businesses if customers are afraid their card information isn’t safe.

 The fraud intelligence company, Gemini Advisory, said out of the almost 2,000 locations that belonged to the restaurants, close to 50% were breached, according to an article by Insurance Business America.

 There is No Safety in Numbers

 As we’ve seen, breaches can affect not only retailers and restaurant chains but financial institutions as well.
 It could have been a bank in the U.S., not India, breached by cybercriminals.
 Capital One was breached in March, exposing more than 14,000 Social Security numbers and 80,000 bank account numbers.

 This information could have been dumped into the Joker’s Stash website and sold for a few hundred dollars just as easily as with the Indian banks.
 The Department of Justice arrest a Seattle Tech worker, Pagie A. Thompson, for the fraud.
 She claimed she didn’t do it for the money, but she could have made millions of dollars through sites like Joker’s Stash.

 Cybercrimes cost banks more than $1 trillion dollars a year.
-That’s mainly due to financial institutions failing to comply with regulations, like FIRNA and SOX, creating compliance risks.
+That’s mainly due to financial institutions failing to comply with regulations, like FINRA and SOX, creating compliance risks.
 However, as regulations change with technology, criminals adapt and develop newer ways to exploit regulations.